KyleKing/My-Programming-Sketchbook/Raspberry_Pi/RPI_Docs/Readme.md

 sudo chmod +x /usr/local/bin/rsub
 ```

 Prefer to use Sublime text to remotely edit the files?
-Try out one of these guides [plugin method](http://www.knight-of-pi.org/using-a-host-computer-for-coding-on-the-raspberry-pi/) or the [terminal approach](http://www.knight-of-pi.org/scp-copy-linux-raspberry/)
+Try out one of these guides [plugin method](http://www.knight-of-pi.org/using-a-host-computer-for-coding-on-the-raspberry-pi/) or the [terminal approach](http://www.knight-of-pi.org/scp-copy-linux-raspberry/) -->

 ### Accessing the Raspberry Pi GUI

 *VNC Server (Headless GUI) [Source](http://thejackalofjavascript.com/getting-started-raspberry-pi-node-js/)*

 You will be prompted to create an 8 character password.
-Once set, in Safari (doesn't seem to work in chrome, at least for Mac's) go to vnc://192.168.2.8:5901 and enter the password you just set.
+Once set, in Safari (Chrome doesn't appear to work) go to `vnc://192.168.2.8:5901` (or whichever IP address matches your Pi) and enter the password you set

 ```bash
 sudo apt-get install tightvncserver